-SCHOOLS RE-OPEN
+■ SCHOOLS RE-OPEN

-BE ALERT AND DRIVE WITH CARE It's back-to-school time for Tulsa area public schools.
+BE ALERT AND DRIVE WITH CARE It's back to school time for Tulsa area public schools.
 Please drive safely and follow the laws protecting school children.
-City ordinances require drivers to drive 25 miles per hour through residential areas and in school zones when school zone signs are activated.
+City ordinances require drivers to drive 25 miles per hour through residential areas and school zones.
 Penalties for violation include fines up to \$500 and/or up to 30 days in jail.
 When driving near a school, be alert for crossing guards and prepare to stop when children step off the curb.
 Failure to obey a crossing guard is a violation of City ordinances.
 Crossing guards lead Tulsa students across major streets, but students can cross unassisted at other locations.
 Children also benefit from learning safe pedestrian practices to always follow.
 Motorists must also take extra care when driving near school buses.
 Students loading or unloading from school buses are at risk when drivers ignore red flashing bus lights.
 City ordinances require drivers going in both directions to stop for a school bus when the red lights are flashing.
 Protecting children is more than just following the law.
 Even if drivers do all the right things, enthusiastic children can forget the rules and dart into a street without warning.
 Please keep our neighborhoods and all school zones you pass through a safe place for everyone.
-Tulsa and Union public schools will start on Aug.
-21, and the Jenks district will start on Aug.
-20.
+Tulsa Public Schools start on Aug.
+22, Union Schools start on Aug.
+20, and Jenks Schools start on Aug.
+17.

 IN THIS EDITION OF CITY LIFE

 01

 SCHOOL ZONE SAFETY

-• • • •
+••••

 Be Alert: Follow laws protecting children.
 Drive 25 mph in school zones.

 03

-HELP AVAILABLE AT 211
+FOCUS ON STORMWATER

 . . . .

-Free call-in service supports those facing hardship in our community.
+Low Impact Development uses techniques that absorb and filter stormwater.

 02

 911 EMERGENCY CALLS

 Call 911 to save a life, stop a crime in progress or report a fire.

 04

 ACTIVE FIRE DEFENSE